Rules of Registration

 2. The registering of Foundation Stock was closed effective December 31, 2000.
 This means animals imported after the 31st of December, as well as qualified, imported animals that did not apply for registration before the deadline are not eligible for registration as Foundation Stock.

-3. Animals born as a result of artificial insemination or embryo transfer are not accepted into the CLAA registry.
+3. Animals born as a result of artificial insemination or embryo transfer are accepted into the CLAA registry.

 4. We currently have two categories of registration: